c7sepe2/Imalys_ESIS-Software-Tools/README.md

 ___

+Most of the methods and analyses implemented in *Imalys* are also available with commercial software and/or open source solutions.
+The decisive factor for the *Imalys* concept was to bundle all necessary commands and parameters into one process that contains all sub-steps and (depending on the application) only requires location, time and resulting indicators as input.

+*Imalys* was designed as a collection of building blocks (tools) to extract defined landscape properties (traits) from public available data.
+The whole process chain is controlled by predefined hooks and runs without manual interaction.
+The tools are interchangeable and can be rearranged for new tasks. *Imalys* is available as [source code](source/README.md) and as [executable](binaries/README.md) files. *Imalys* is designed to run under a server environment but can also be used on any PC.
+For detailed information please refer to our [tutorials](documents/tutorial/Index.md), the [manual](documents/manual/Index.md) or the [background documents](documents/background/README.md) .

 ### Get Started

 The easiest way to learn about *Imalys* is to run one of the [tutorials](documents/tutorial/Index.md).
-Copy and extract the [tutorial data](documents/tutorial/README.md) to a place where you have writing permissions and follow the description.
+Copy and extract the [tutorial data](https://zenodo.org/records/11097359) to a place where you have writing permissions and follow the description.
 The tutorial includes all imalys tools and a stepwise description how to use them.
 The only thing you have to add is the [GDAL library](https://github.com/OSGeo/GDAL).

 ### Installation